awinogrodzki/next-firebase-auth-edge/README.md

 ### Authentication middleware

-In order to set encrypted authentication cookies we need to define server endpoints to handle log in and log out of the users.
+In order to set encrypted authentication cookies, we need to define server endpoints to handle logging in and logging out of users.

-This can be achieved pretty easily using `authentication` middleware function:
+This can be achieved quite easily using the authentication middleware function:

 All examples below are based on working Next.js 13 app examples found in [/examples](https://github.com/awinogrodzki/next-firebase-auth-edge/tree/main/examples) directory